cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### Account balances post execution on host chain

 In the case the controller chain wants to know the host account balance after certain msgs are executed, it should include a crosschain-query message at the bottom of the msg list.

+### Interchain Account Recovery

+Since we are allowing only unordered channels and disallowing channel closure procedures, we don't need a procedure for recovering.
+Channel cannot be closed or get stucked.

 ## Example Implementations